Relation between the noise correlations and the spin structure factor for Mott-insulating states in SU$(N)$ Hubbard models: Numerical representation of SU utilizing matrix product states and tensor networks

-which means that these 8 elements can be obtained by calculating one of them (this means we only have to consider 3 out of the 24 possible arrangements when $l\neq m\neq j\neq k$ for example).
-Additionally $P_{kkmn}=P_{mnkk}=0$ as these involve the sequential application of two creation or annihilation operators to the same site.
-When all indicies or 3 indices are equal, there is therefore no contribution to the four-point correlation function.
-In the case of two indices being equal any term on the form $P_{kkmn}=P_{mnkk}$ is likewise zero.
+which means that these eight elements can be obtained by calculating one of them (this means we only have to consider three out of the 24 possible arrangements when $l\neq m\neq j\neq k$, for example).
+Additionally, $P_{kkmn}=P_{mnkk}=0$, as these involve the sequential application of two creation or annihilation operators to the same site.
+When all indices or three indices are equal, there is therefore no contribution to the four-point correlation function.
+In the case of two indices being equal, any term of the form $P_{kkmn}=P_{mnkk}$ is likewise zero.
 The remaining terms are given by

-The first term corresponds to 4 matrix elements, while the remaining terms correspond to 8 matrix elements using the symmetries of the four-point correlation function.
+The first term corresponds to four matrix elements, while the remaining terms correspond to eight matrix elements using the symmetries of the four-point correlation function.